dkandalov/dkandalov.github.io/micro-blog.md

 === My reply ===

 Sure, ultimately I would not trust any machine or any single build.
-I’ve seen build systems being non-deterministic, dirty cache problems, supply chain problems, file system being corrupted, etc. Not many people are being paranoid in this space though.
+I've seen build systems being non-deterministic, dirty cache problems, supply chain problems, file system being corrupted, etc. Not many people are being paranoid in this space though.

 #### 2024/09/23
 Overheard at a meetup last week: the top 10 programming languages list is as meaningful as the top 10 bands/artists.